 To turn on the fog lights (if equipped), put the knob in the far right position and pull out the fog light button (see Figure above).
 The fog light symbol will illuminate indicating the lights are on.

-To adjust the intensity of the panel light, move the panel dimmer switch back and forth.
+To adjust the intensity of the panel light, roll the panel dimmer switch up and down.